A Functional Approach to Curve Alignment and Shape Analysis: Modeling contours with a PCA-based approach

-In the previous section, we introduced tools for estimating the deformation parameters associated with a planar curve $\mathbf{X}$.
-This enables us to align a sample of planar closed curves by removing these deformations curve-by-curve, allowing for a meaningful analysis of variations in both shape and deformation variables.
+In the previous section, we introduced a procedure to estimate the deformation parameters associated with a planar curve and to recover its underlying shape.
+As a result, each curve $\mathbf{C}$ can be decomposed into a shape component and a set of deformation variables, namely $(\tilde{\mathbf{C}}, \rho, \theta, \delta, \mathbf{T})$.

-In this section, we define a statistical model to capture the full range of variations in $\mathbf{X}$, a key challenge in many applications dealing with such data.
-A straightforward approach might be to use a linear model for $\mathbf{X}$, but this is unsuitable due to the nonlinear nature of deformations acting on $\tilde{\bf X}$.
-This is evident when considering the expectation of $\mathbf{X}$ :